 - Python 3.5 or higher.

 - Container technology of your choice.
 It can be one of the following:

-- Docker;
+- Docker:

-- Singularity > 2.6.0-dist;
+- Singularity > 3.5 (nearly all functionality available for > 2.6.0-dist, see here for further information)

 - Podman (currently not fully supported).